nebula-plugins/nebula-plugins.github.io/_includes/homepage-key-feature-3.md

 ### Eliminate boilerplate

-Nebula helps engineers remove boilerplate in your Gradle build file, and makes doing the right thing easy.
-This reduces the cognitive load put on enterprise engineers, allowing them to just focus on writing code.
+Nebula helps engineers remove boilerplate in Gradle build files, and makes building software the Netflix way easy.
+This reduces the cognitive load on developers, allowing them to focus on writing code.